basho/basho_docs/source/languages/en/riak/ops/running/security-sources.md

 openssl req -new ... '/CN=riakuser'
 ```

-You can add a `certificate` source to any number of clients, so long as their `CN` and Riak username match.
+You can add a `certificate` source to any number of clients, as long as their `CN` and Riak username match.

 On the server side, you need to configure Riak by specifying a path to your certificates.
 First, copy all relevant files to your Riak cluster.
 The default directory for certificates is `/etc`, though you can specify a different directory in your `[[riak.conf|Configuration Files#]]` by either uncommenting those lines if you choose to use the defaults or setting the paths yourself: